alphagov/smart-answers/docs/tasks/retiring-a-smart-answer.md

 Once this is complete you can then create a new piece of content with the URL the Smart Answer page previously used.

-> If you are replacing the start page of the Smart Answer with a page from a
-> different publishing application don't forget to redirect or remove the flow
-> page as well.
+> NOTE: Start pages once existed in Publisher, and artefacts may persist in Publisher's
+> database with current Smart Answer slugs.
+This may prevent a Smart Answer being replaced
+> by a new document type as Publisher is still reserving the slug.
+[You will need to delete
+> the old artefact]https://github.com/alphagov/publisher/pull/1474/files), once confirmed
+> it is no longer needed.